brdx88/download-file-from-cdsw-cml-to-local/README.md

 # CDSW/CML File Downloader to Local using Selenium Automatically
 This project demonstrates an automated approach to downloading files from a cdsw/cml (Cloudera Machine Learning/Cloudera Data Science Workbench) interface using Python and Selenium.
 The script logs into a cdsw/cml environment, navigates through project folders, sorts files by modification date, and downloads the most recent file using automated interactions.

+## Problems
+Imagine the process of manually downloading monitoring reports from CDSW/CML on a weekly basis is time-consuming and tedious.
+With over 10 files to download each week, the repetitive task of navigating through the project directories, sorting the files, and manually clicking download is both inefficient and error-prone.
+This problem is compounded by the fact that the files are buried within the project directory structure, requiring several clicks to access and sort the correct files.
+Automating this process would save significant time and reduce manual errors.

 ## Features
 - **Automated Login**: Automatically logs into the cdsw/cml platform using provided credentials.
 - **Folder Navigation**: Navigates through the cdsw/cml interface to locate the project and desired folder.